mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## RoQ Streams {#roc-s}

-For RTP packets that are sent over QUIC streams, an RTP packet is considered acknowledged after all frames that carried parts of the RTP packet were acknowledged.
+For RTP packets that are sent over QUIC streams, an RTP packet is considered acknowledged after all STREAM frames that carried parts of the RTP packet were acknowledged.

 When QUIC streams are used, the implementer needs to be aware that the direct